 What type of businesses should use a hosted payment page?

 Generally speaking, most businesses benefit from using a hosted payment page, regardless of size or sector.
 For an online retailer, for example, it allows you to focus more resources into marketing and customer service that would have otherwise been focused on managing the checkout.

 For subscription-based businesses operating on recurring payment models, a hosted payment page offers a secure and reliable back-end, and you won’t have to worry about updating your payment processing in the near future.
 Even for larger businesses with more complex PCI compliance requirements, the ability to outsource this compliance to an external provider makes a lot of sense from a convenience perspective.

 There’s a substantial difference between third-party payment page providers.
 How good or bad a hosted payment page is depends entirely on the third party.
 Here are some of the things that you should look for when choosing a provider:

 How easily does it integrate into your website?
 If the integration process is complex, you may need to recruit a web developer to help you, resulting in more time and costs.

 Is the page easy to customise?
 This will ensure that your branding is consistent and the page feels like a part of your website.
-More importantly, it allows you to optimise your payment page to improve CTRs and reduce cart abandonment.
+More importantly, it allows you to improve your checkout conversion rate by reducing cart abandonment.